mikkokotila/boiler_package/README.md

 ### Examples

-The *Simple* example is enough to start using Talos with any Keras model.
+The *Simple* example is enough to start using Talos with any Keras model. *Field Report* has +2,600 claps on Medium because it's more entertaining.

 [Simple](https://nbviewer.jupyter.org/github/autonomio/talos/blob/master/examples/A%20Very%20Short%20Introduction%20to%20Hyperparameter%20Optimization%20of%20Keras%20Models%20with%20Talos.ipynb)  [1-2 mins]